 The romantic images of Santorini that you see all over Instagram, with those quintessential blue-domed roofs and the white stucco Cycladic architecture, beckoned us and we simply had to spend some time on Santorini.
-Of course, I’ve heard how over-tourism is a problem in Santorini.
+Of course, I’d also heard how over-tourism is a problem in Santorini.
 However, with crowds everywhere and crazy high prices for hotels and food, I didn’t want to spend too long there.

 To balance out the crowds of Santorini, we decided to spend the bulk of our time on nearby Naxos, the largest of the Cyclades islands, which is known to be quieter and less visited by American tourists.
 Plus, it is much more affordable!

-We had planned on flying in and out of the island and finishing out our visit with one quick night on Mykonos (knowing that the expensive party atmosphere wasn’t our cup of tea).
-However, our Swiss Air flights that were connecting through Zurich were canceled and we didn’t want to risk transiting through another European country with changing entrance protocols, so we decided to fly in and out of Athens on Delta, which meant we needed to spend our final night on the mainland in Athens.
+We had planned on flying in and out of the islands and finishing out our visit with one quick night on Mykonos (knowing that the expensive party atmosphere wasn’t our cup of tea), skipping over Athens entirely.
+However, our Swiss Air flights that were connecting through Zurich were canceled and we didn’t want to risk transiting through another European country, so we decided to fly in and out of Athens on Delta, which meant we needed to spend our final night on the mainland in Athens.

 3 Days in Santorini